Ready to build your first agent using parametric q learning?

 A supervised ML problem has 3 ingredients:

-1. the input features and correspondingtargets
+and correspondingtargets

-3. a model architecture that depends on these parametersand that maps featuresto model outputs
+we need to determine - a model architecture that depends on these

-The goal is to find the parametersthat make the model outputs match the target values
+The goal is to find the parameters

 In other words, we want to find the parameters P* that minimize the distance, aka loss in the ML jargon.